-Bake them to eat right away, flash freeze the dough for later baking, or freezer the baked cookies for quick snacking later.
+One of the great things about these cookies is that freeze really well.
+Bake them to eat right away, flash freeze the cookie dough for later baking, or freeze the baked cookies for quick snacking later.

 - 1 cup butter